Jump to content

 CBS Mornings

 CBS News Mornings is an American early-morning news broadcast presented weekdays on the CBS television network.
 The program features late-breaking news stories, national weather forecasts and sports highlights.
-Since 2013, it has been anchored by Anne-Marie Green, who concurrently anchored the CBS late-night news program Up to the Minute until its cancellation in September 2015.
+Since October 7, 2024, the program has been anchored by Michael George.

 The program is broadcast live at 4:00 a.m.
 Eastern Time, preceding local news beginning at 4:30 a.m. on many CBS stations.
 It is transmitted in a continuous half-hour broadcast delay loop until 10:00 a.m.
 Eastern Time, when CBS Mornings begin in the Pacific Time Zone.
 In the few markets where the station does not produce a morning newscast, it may air in a two- to three-hour loop immediately before the start of CBS Mornings.
 The show is updated for any breaking news occurring before 7:00 a.m.
 Eastern Time, while stations throughout the network will join CBS Mornings in all time zones past that time at their local discretion or network orders for live coverage.